 At the beginning of the game, time-point zero, both armies will move all of their units.
-On each time-point afterwards, the computer will determine which units are ready to move and will light up a unit's symbol when it may move.
+On each time-point afterwards, the computer will determine which units are ready to move and will light up a unit's symbol when it may move while the other units remain colored or gray.
 To move the indicated unit, simply press keys 1-6 to indicate the direction and the unit will move.
-There will be many time-points during the game when no units are eligible to move; in this case the computer will skip to the next time-point when a unit is due to be moved.
+There will be many time-points during the game when no units are elgible to move; in this case the computer will skip to the next time-point when a unit is due to be moved.